mothenjoyer69/bc250-documentation/README.md

 # Making it work
 ## Mesa
 - Upstream support [landed](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/33116) in Mesa 25.1.
-If your distro ships this, or if it has a mesa git release, you should be able use them without modification.
+If your distro ships this new of a version, or if it has a ``mesa-git`` equivalency, you should be able use them without modification.
 - You must set ``RADV_DEBUG=nocompute`` in ``/etc/environment`` to resolve issues with Vulkan visual issues.
 - Some OpenGL workloads cause a GPU hang still, and most compute loads will trigger a GPU reset when the compute instance is closed.
 This would normally be fine, but it is unrecoverable on these boards.
 - Flatpak applications will fail to run due to the bundled mesa not having the required patches.
+You can temporarily work around this by setting ``FLATPAK_GL_DRIVERS=mesa-git``.
 - If your distro doesn't ship a new enough Mesa, either:
   - Rebuild Mesa manually with this [this](https://raw.githubusercontent.com/mothenjoyer69/bc250-documentation/refs/heads/main/BC250-mesa.patch) patch.
   - Alternatively, patched Mesa builds are available via copr, [here](https://copr.fedorainfracloud.org/coprs/g/exotic-soc/bc250-mesa/).

 ## Kernel
-- You may need to add ``nomodeset`` to the kernel command line prior to installing Mesa drivers; Make sure you remove this once they are installed.
+- You may need to add ``nomodeset`` to the kernel command line prior to installing the correct mesa version.
+Don't forget to remove this once they are installed.
-- Kernels prior to 6.5 should boot without anything special, however anything newer will boot into a black screen.
-Add ``amdgpu.sg_display=0`` to your kernel command line to resolve this issue.
-On Fedora you can do this via ``grubby --update-kernel=ALL --args=console=amdgpu.sg_display=0``.

 # Advanced
 ## Modified firmware